ginnyintifa/ginnyintifa.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a computational biologist/bioinformatician.
-I process, analyze, integrate and visualize multi-omics data including transcriptomics and proteomics data.
+I am a computational biologist/bioinformatician working at the University of Michigan I process, analyze, integrate and visualize multi-omics data including transcriptomics and proteomics data.
 I believe there is a way to understand disease such as cancer with data.
-I am a research fellow at the University of Michigan.